mryogi11/mybabybridge_benefit_platform/HANDOVER.md

 ## Known Issues and Challenges

+1. **Migration File Management (Resolved):** Previously, duplicate migration timestamps and inconsistent table naming (`patients` vs `patient_profiles`) caused issues with the Supabase CLI (`db reset`, `migrations up`).
+This required manual renaming of migration files and correction of SQL references. **Ensure all new migrations use unique `<YYYYMMDDHHMMSS>` prefixes.**
+2. **Non-Standard Migration Filenames (Partially Resolved):** The payment migrations (`...a_...` and `...b_...`) were skipped by `db reset` due to non-standard names.
+They need renaming to the standard `<timestamp>_<name>.sql` format if payment features are required.
-1. **Authentication Redirect Issues**: Sometimes there can be issues with redirection after login.
+3. **Authentication Redirect Issues**: Sometimes there can be issues with redirection after login.
 The code now includes fallback mechanisms.
-2. **API Routes with Cookies**: Some API routes use cookies which causes warnings during build about dynamic server usage.
+4. **API Routes with Cookies**: Some API routes use cookies which causes warnings during build about dynamic server usage.
-3. **TypeScript Errors**: Ensure careful type handling when working with Supabase responses.
+5. **TypeScript Errors**: Ensure careful type handling when working with Supabase responses.
-4. **Data Fetching**: Dashboard pages need proper error handling during data fetching to avoid cascade failures.
+6. **Data Fetching**: Dashboard pages need proper error handling during data fetching to avoid cascade failures.
-5. **Missing Routes**: New pages must be added with both the correct directory structure and authentication handling.
+7. **Missing Routes**: New pages must be added with both the correct directory structure and authentication handling.
-6. **Image Handling**: Ensure proper configuration for Next.js Image component when adding new images.
+8. **Image Handling**: Ensure proper configuration for Next.js Image component when adding new images.
-7. **Session Management**: Occasional session expiration requires additional handling in some edge cases.
+9. **Session Management**: Occasional session expiration requires additional handling in some edge cases.

 ## Code Patterns and Best Practices